braintree/braintree-ios-visa-checkout/README.md

 We recommend using [CocoaPods](https://github.com/CocoaPods/CocoaPods) to integrate the Braintree iOS Visa Checkout SDK with your project.

-The Visa Checkout iOS SDK is also required, and available through this repository.
+The Braintree iOS Visa Checkout SDK depends on and includes the Visa Checkout iOS SDK.
 Reference the [Visa Checkout](#visa-checkout) section for details on accessing the Visa Checkout iOS SDK.

 ### CocoaPods